Mixing time and simulated annealing for the stochastic cellular automata: Introduction and main results

-The above two results are proven mathematically rigorously, but may seem impractical.
-As mentioned earlier, the SCA can reach a ground state in just one step, and therefore it potentially mixes quite rapidly.
+Although the two results above are proven mathematically rigorously, they may be difficult to be directly applied in practice.
+As mentioned earlier, the SCA is allowed to flip multiple spins in a single update, therefore, in principle, it potentially can reduce the mixing time compared to other single-spin-flip algorithms.
 However, to attain such a small mixing time as in (i), we have to keep the temperature very high (as comparable to the radius of convergence of the high-temperature expansion, see \refeq{mixingcond} below).
-Also, if we want to find a ground state by using the SCA-based simulated annealing, as stated in (ii), the temperature has to drop so slowly as $1/\log n$ (with a large multiplicative constant $\Gamma$, see \refeq{SCA-cooling-schedule} below), and therefore the number of steps required to come close to a ground state may well be extremely large.
-The problem is due to the use of total-variation distance.
-To make the distance $\|\mu-\nu\|_{\sss\rm TV}$ small, the two measures $\mu$ and $\nu$ have to be very close at every spin configuration.
+Also, if we want to find a ground state by using an SCA-based simulated annealing algorithm, as stated in (ii), the temperature has to drop so slowly as $1/\log n$ (with a large multiplicative constant $\Gamma$, see \refeq{SCA-cooling-schedule} below), and therefore the number of steps required to come close to a ground state may well be extremely large.
+The problem seems to be due to the introduction of the total-variation distance.
+In order to make the distance $\|\mu-\nu\|_{\sss\rm TV}$ small, the two measures $\mu$ and $\nu$ have to be very close at every spin configuration.
 Moreover, since $\|\piSCA_{\beta,\qvec}-\piG_\beta\|_{\sss\rm TV}$ is not necessarily small for finite $\qvec$, we cannot tell anything about the excited states $\Omega\setminus\mathrm{GS}$.
 In other words, we might be able to use the SCA under the condition \refeq{MA-pinning-parameter} to find the best options in combinatorial optimization, but not the second- or third-best options.
-To overcome those difficulties, we will shortly discuss a potential replacement for the total-variation distance at the end of the paper.
+To overcome those difficulties, we will shortly discuss a potential replacement for the total-variation distance at the end of Section \ref{sec:SCAannealing}.

+In practice, to avoid applying logarithmic cooling schedules and having to wait for long execution times, faster cooling is often considered.
+In Section \ref{sec:eSCA}, we introduce a variant of the SCA called $\vep$-SCA and show in a series of examples that simulated annealing with exponential cooling schedules can be successfully applied to the Glauber dynamics, SCA, and $\vep$-SCA.
+The results are consistent with the preliminary findings from \cite{SSS21,TISCIE23}, which reveal that the SCA outperforms Glauber dynamics in most of the scenarios, while $\vep$-SCA outperforms both algorithms in all tested models.
+Providing a mathematical foundation for the $\vep$-SCA and proving a generalization of (ii) for exponential schedules comprise a future direction of our research.